dotnet/android/Documentation/guides/app-bundles.md

 ## BundleConfig.json

-Since .NET assemblies and typemap files must remain uncompressed in Xamarin.Android apps, we will also need to specify a `BundleConfig.json` file:
+Since .NET assemblies and typemap files must remain uncompressed in .NET for Android apps, we will also need to specify a `BundleConfig.json` file:

 ```json